GIScience/heigit-disaster-portal/README.md

 When using [PyCharm](https://www.jetbrains.com/pycharm/) you can use the [Poetry plugin](https://plugins.jetbrains.com/plugin/14307-poetry) to create an  interpreter with a python3.8 base or higher.
 It should use the virtual environment poetry has created.
-After creating it, you might need to close and open PyCharm again so the Project uses now the correct interpreter and env.
+After creating it, you might need to close and open PyCharm again, so the Project uses now the correct interpreter and env.
 In case pycharm creates a separate virtual env, you could prevent poetry from creating further virtual envs by
 running:
 ```